kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 > As Istio handles traffic control it could've handled the canary rollouts introduced in part 4

-Istio will require its own command line tools.
+Istio will require its own command-line tools.
 Let's install [istioctl](https://istio.io/latest/docs/ops/diagnostic-tools/istioctl/) and install the minimal operator with instructions from Knative guide with the following yaml:

 **istio-minimal-operator.yaml**